Plus weekend trips from Hungary to Croatia and Poland

 Another palace worth seeing is the Palace and Gardens of Schönbrunn, a UNESCO World Heritage Site, located a bit far from the city center.
 This 18th-century summer residence built in rococo style is absolutely mindblowing.
 There are daily tours that take you through the history and gorgeous halls of the complex.

 If you are an art lover, don’t forget to visit museums at the Museum Quarter, along with the Belvedere Museum and Albertina.

-As I said above, it’s hard to see everything in a day in Vienna, as the city has lots of interesting things to do and visit.
-However, here are other tourist attractions not be missed: Hundertwasser House, Karlskirche, Viennese Giant Ferris Wheel, Rathaus, St. Stephen’s Cathedral, State Opera House, and Spanish Riding School to name just a few.
+As I said above, it’s hard to see everything in a day in Vienna, however, if you’ll decide to stay here for a night, here’s your 2-day itinerary.
+And make sure not to miss: Hundertwasser House, Karlskirche, Viennese Giant Ferris Wheel, Rathaus, St. Stephen’s Cathedral, State Opera House, and Spanish Riding School to name just a few.

 In Zakopane, you can book a dorm bed for as low as 7 euro at Target Hostel.
 If you are not keen on sharing a room, book a double or a twin at Gazdówka u Janka for just 13 euro.
 As for restaurants, your best bet is the long line of wood-paneled eateries that line Krupowki.
 Here, you can get some hearty portions of sausages and pork.

 If you are not keen on eating meat, you can go for a vegan burger at Mountain Bar.
 You can also get a huge portion of goulash in a bread bowl for just 3 euro at Restauracja Pstrąg Górski.
 You can also nibble on some smoked goat and sheep cheese which you can easily find in market and street stalls.